and staff of the D.C. Creative Writing Workshop have earned numerous

 than any other middle or junior high school in the city.

-of the 40 winners were ours—Michae Copper, Albert Gordon,
+the 40 winners were ours—Michae Copper, Albert Gordon, Saralé

-Saralé Hardy, Samuel Houser, Shanice Plight, Reginald Shepherd,
+Hardy, Samuel Houser, Shanice Plight, Reginald Shepherd, Joeseph

-Joeseph Smith, Christina Taylor, Cierra Thornton, Francesca Thornton,
+Smith, Christina Taylor, Cierra Thornton, Francesca Thornton, Ishawnna

-Ishawnna White and Jaymir Wise.
-Ten of the 20 winners in the middle
+White and Jaymir Wise.
+Ten of the 20 winners in the middle school

-School won more awards than any other competing school, including
+won more awards than any other competing school, including Sidwell

-Sidwell Friends, National Cathedral School, St. Alban’s, and
+Friends, National Cathedral School, St. Alban’s, and Gonzaga.

-Gonzaga.
-As usual, ours were the only neighborhood public school
+As usual, ours were the only neighborhood public school students

 In 2015, nine